Graham Avenue Transit Mall: Future use

-As part of CentrePlan 2050, which aims to get more people living and visiting Downtown, bus service moved off of Graham Avenue starting June 29, 2025 with the launch of the Primary Transit Network.
-Several options of how to use the space were proposed by the city for public engagement, with varying levels of emphasis on uses like greenspace, recreation, and celebration, however many survey respondents indicated that public transportation should remain on Graham Avenue to make working and visiting Downtown faster and easier.
+As part of CentrePlan 2050, which aims to get more people living and visiting Downtown, bus service moved off Graham Avenue starting June 29, 2025 with the launch of the Primary Transit Network.
+Several options of how to use the space were proposed by the city for public engagement, with varying levels of emphasis on uses like green spaces, recreation, and celebration, however, many survey respondents indicated that some public transportation should remain on Graham Avenue, to make working and visiting Downtown faster and easier.

 After bus routes were removed, the city launched a "pedestrian and placemaking" pilot project, aimed at maintaining foot traffic and creating a more pedestrian friendly area.
 This included repainting the street and adding several art installations and picnic benches.
 However, after only a month, paint began to peel, and the area saw a noticeable reduction in foot traffic.
 Some businesses along the west part of Graham Ave have reported a drop in business since bus routes were removed from the street.